benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 ##### 3.3.5.2 Share notebook
 - Story: My classmate missed class and didn't get the notes.
 Since we are in the same server for the class I would like to be able to share the notes with them.
 - Description: A user of a server may share their notebook with other users of the same server.
 This would be viewable in a column that would show who all in the server shares their notes and the user would be able to choose any of them.
-- Preconditions: Must have an account and be a part of a server && Notebook must be shared with server.
+- Preconditions: Must have an account and be a part of a server
 - Postconditions: None
 - Design Details: A user viewing a shared notebook may not make edits to the notebook, READ ONLY.
 - Constraints: Only owner of notebook may edit the notebook, shared users may only view notes